Villa De Viento, Milos: Enchanting Sea Views and Sublime Village Charm

 Villa de Viento in Trypiti, Milos Island, Greece

-Set in an olive grove lined by a string of traditional windmills on its edge, the two-bedroom open-plan villa is spacious, bright, and spotless.
+Set within an olive grove, with a row of traditional windmills punctuating its edge, the two-bedroom villa is spacious, light-filled and impeccably maintained.
 So clean, I freely enjoy walking around bare-footed as is our Asian custom at home.
-From cozy interiors filled with the warm touches of a traditional Greek home – wooden cupboards painted with floral motifs, a country-style kitchen, an antiquated sewing machine-turned-table, a piano – French windows open out into a panorama of arresting vistas.
+Inside, the atmosphere is unmistakably Greek.
+Hand-painted wooden cupboards adorned with floral motifs, a country-style kitchen, an antique sewing machine repurposed as a table, and even a piano lend the villa the warmth of a much-loved family home.
+French doors frame arresting views across the surrounding landscape, inviting the outside in at every turn.

 Dining area of Villa de Viento, Milos, Greece